kgj-0x64/meact.js/js-lab/0-fn-prototypes.md

    bulldog.speak(); // Output: "Bulldog barks."
    ```

-#### Differences Between Prototypes and Classes
+### Differences Between Prototypes and Classes

 1. **Syntax and Readability**: Class syntax is more concise and readable compared to the traditional prototype-based approach.
 It looks similar to classes in other object-oriented languages.

 2. **Syntactic Sugar**: Classes in JavaScript are syntactic sugar over the existing prototype-based inheritance.
 This means that classes do not introduce a new inheritance model; they just provide a cleaner syntax for creating objects and dealing with inheritance.

-3. **`constructor` Keyword**: In classes, the `constructor` keyword is used to define the constructor function, which is more intuitive than assigning methods to the prototype.

-4. **Static Methods**: Defining static methods in classes is straightforward using the `static` keyword, whereas, in the prototype-based approach, you manually attach these methods to the constructor function.
+3. **Static Methods**: Defining static methods in classes is straightforward using the `static` keyword, whereas, in the prototype-based approach, you manually attach these methods to the constructor function.

-5. **Subclasses and `super`**: The `extends` and `super` keywords make inheritance and calling parent class methods more intuitive and less error-prone compared to setting up prototype chains manually.
+4. **Subclasses and `super`**: The `extends` and `super` keywords make inheritance and calling parent class methods more intuitive and less error-prone compared to setting up prototype chains manually.

-### Example Comparison
+## Example Comparison

-**Prototype-based Inheritance**:
+### Prototype-based Inheritance

 ```javascript
 function Animal(name) {